janpaulgalido/simple-voting-system/README.md

 ## Features

-*It has a login and logout system with authentication.
+-   Login and logout system with authentication.
+-   CRUD system
+-   Admin Dashboard
+-   Tabulation for scoring.